 There are currently 6.8 million Zendesk shares held short by investors – that's known as Zendesk's "short interest".
 This figure is 1.1% down from 6.9 million last month.

 There are a few different ways that this level of interest in shorting Zendesk shares can be evaluated.

-Zendesk's "short interest ratio" (SIR) is the quantity of Zendesk shares currently shorted divided by the average quantity of Zendesk shares traded daily (recently around 1.5 million).
-Zendesk's SIR currently stands at 4.68.
-In other words for every 100,000 Zendesk shares traded daily on the market, roughly 4680 shares are currently held short.
+Zendesk's "short interest ratio" (SIR) is the quantity of Zendesk shares currently shorted divided by the average quantity of Zendesk shares traded daily (recently around 856505.91194969).
+Zendesk's SIR currently stands at 7.95.
+In other words for every 100,000 Zendesk shares traded daily on the market, roughly 7950 shares are currently held short.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Zendesk.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Zendesk.

 Find out more about how you can short Zendesk stock.

 We're not expecting Zendesk to pay a dividend over the next 12 months.

 Over the last 12 months, Zendesk's shares have ranged in value from as little as $85.19 up to $166.6.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Zendesk's is 1.2329.
 This would suggest that Zendesk's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).